 Instead of fighting the obviously link, we embrace it.
 We welcome everyone, and appreciate that the nearby institutions attract some of the brightest, most energetic, and most innovative people in the world to study, teach, and work.
 They will be our residents’ neighbours, baristas, babysitters, and fellow dog-walkers and span across all generations.

 Families who live in University District will be able to walk to their medical appointments or to the Oval for a public family skate.
-The access works both ways, and we think will contribute to a rich community full of engaged residents.
+The access works both ways, and we think this will contribute to a rich community full of engaged residents.

 The plan to develop this land as a leasehold community, and therefore to establish The Trust as its developer, was the result of research and education at the University of Calgary.
 When considering how this land could best benefit the City as a whole, the University of Calgary took a page from the Calgary playbook to employ entrepreneurial thinking and educated research.

-We feel that at The Trust every day, and reminded of it when we consult our Board of Directors, some of which are University of Calgary alumni.
+We feel that at The Trust every day, and are reminded of it when we consult our Board of Directors, some of which are University of Calgary alumni.

 The University District blog is a resource for Calgarians who want to live, work, play, visit or buy in the northwest.
 We will provide you with information, stories, news and inspiration about the things that matter so you can live a more inspired, active and connected life in NW Calgary at University District… Life works here.